 If you felt your application poorly reflected your full academic potential, having strong letters of recommendation from your teachers can help.
 Or, writing impeccable essays that tell a unique and memorable story can help differentiate your application and make you stand out.

-Even if you don’t get accepted into the exact program you were hoping to, some schools will offer you acceptance into another program that starts later into the year.
+Even if you don’t get accepted into the program you were hoping to, some schools will offer you acceptance into another program starting later in the year.
 They may offer spring or summer terms and extend you an offer into these programs.

-If you’re set on attending the school you were waitlisted for, you should consider these options!
+You should consider these options if you’re set on attending the school you were waitlisted for!
 Remain flexible and open to altering your undergraduate plan to ensure you can still attend your dream college!

 Now that you know how to get off the college waitlist, it’s important you know what not to do after being waitlisted: